Searching for ribbons with machine learning: Machine learning

 is an accumulated reward known as the return, which is discounted by a discount factor $\gamma \in (0,1]$.
 The value function measures the expected return across many trajectories through state space determined by draws from the policy.
 The action-value function

 measures the value of pairs of states and actions.
+These functions are in general not known and are also estimated by neural networks.
 The advantage function $A(s,a) := Q(s,a) - V(s)$ measures the difference in value between conditioning on the initial state and action, as opposed to just the state.
+The RL algorithm then proceeds by playing episodes (i.e., running through the loop in Algorithm~\ref{alg:MDP}) multiple times, computing the return $G$ (or advantage), and then trains neural networks that approximate the policy $\pi(a|s)$, value function $V(s)$, and/or action-value function $Q(s,a)$.
+The policy NN is trained to maximize $G$, while the state value and action value function are trained to accurately predict $V$ and $Q$.
 See \cite{Halverson:2019tkf,Ruehle:2020jrk} for a more thorough introduction in the string theory literature, and \cite{Gukov:2020qaj} for an application of RL to the unknotting problem.

 For our application of RL, we utilize the band environment described in Section~\ref{sec:BandEnvironment}.
 For the rewards we tried combinations of various different possibilities.
 In every case, we reward the agent by a fixed amount if it wins the game.
 In some cases, it receives an intermediate reward given by the change in the number of crossings of the link after attaching a band (note that the winning terminal state, the unknot, has zero crossings, such that the maximal reward for a knot with $c$ crossings is $c$), or it was punished for each step taken (in addition to the discount factor $\gamma<1$).
 In these cases, we trained the RL algorithm on ribbon knots of ascending difficulty, where we took the crossing number as a surrogate for the difficulty measure of finding bands and hence establishing ribonness.